twpark/csc3220syl/docs/grading.md

     * That is, zero for the given assignment and another deduction of full credit amount of that assignment.
     * Following the university policy, the act will be automatically reported to department and dean's office.
 * Protect yourself: Handle throw-away program listings carefully.
+* General academic integrity policy still applies.
+See Classroom Policy Notes section for more details.

 # Grading policy
 Grades will be based on performance in three areas: